nwesterhausen/valheim-discordconnector/README.md

 ### Dependencies

-For JSON serialization, I chose to use the System.Text.Json library which is part of the most recent .NET but can be used with .NET 4.8 which is used in this project.
+For JSON serialization, using Newtonsoft.Json

+For data storage/retrieval using [LiteDB](https://www.litedb.org/)
+(If you want to read the database file generated, you can use [LitDB Studio](https://github.com/mbdavid/LiteDB.Studio/releases/latest))

 ### Contributors